francescovallone/serinus/.website/blog/serinus_vs_dartfrog.md

 :::

-As you can see in the example above, in Dart Frog you have a `onRequest` function that handles all the requests to that endpoint and it is up to you to decide what to do with it.
-This can lead to errors or unwanted behaviors if you are not careful.
+As shown above, Dart Frog requires an onRequest function that handles all requests to an endpoint, leaving it up to the developer to implement method handling.
+This can introduce errors or unexpected behavior if not handled carefully.

-In Serinus, you have a more structured approach and thanks to the `Route` factory constructors you can easily define your routes and handlers in a more readable and maintainable way without worrying about the request method.
+Serinus provides a more structured approach, using the `Route` factory constructors to define routes and handlers in a readable and maintainable way.
+You don’t need to worry about manually checking request methods.

-This difference is more visible when you have to define a parametrized route.
-In Dart Frog you have to create a whole new handler `onRequest`, and a new file called [id].dart.
+The difference becomes even clearer when defining a parameterized route.
+In Dart Frog, you need to create a new handler (`onRequest`) and a separate file ([id].dart).

-In Serinus well, you just have to define a new route in the controller.
+In Serinus, you simply define a new route in the controller.

 ::: code-group